alanhuang67/ComfyUI-FAI-Node/README.md

 ## INSTALLATION

+Search FAI-Node through ComfyUI Manager (Recommend)

+or
 Git Clone this repo into custom_nodes folder.
 Install dependencies: pip install -r requirements.txt (you don't need this if you already install SaltAI_AudioViz node.)